 In the “NEWSERA Public sector and policy makers Lab”, policy makers and citizen science practitioners will discuss the gaps in communication between the two environments and work on how to close them, during a series of co-creation workshops.

-Participants include a small group of: citizen science practitioners (selected during the NEWSERA survey), policy makers and public sector professionals, a science communication expert acting as moderator, and members from the NEWSERA Team.
+Participants include a small group of: citizen science practitioners from 38 ongoing citizen science initiatives, the NEWSERA “Pilots” (selected during the NEWSERA survey and interviews), policy makers and public sector professionals, a science communication expert acting as moderator, and members from the NEWSERA Team.

 The Lab is held online, with three different groups of participants in Spain, Portugal and Italy.
 While the co-creation workshops are held within each group, there will be moments in which all groups come together to share their work and findings.

 The 1st workshop was conducted between February 8 and February 12, 2021; the 2nd workshop will take place in Autumn 2021.

 More details on the 3rd workshop will be published in the upcoming months.